Field-First Software for Tracking Customers: 2026 Guide

 |---|

-| Mobile app speed | Reps need to log activity without slowing the day | Fast check-ins, minimal taps, easy note capture, photo upload, signature support |
+| Mobile app speed | Reps need to log activity without slowing the day | Fast check-ins, minimal taps, easy notes, photo upload, signature support |

-| Offline operation | Field work doesn't stop when coverage drops | Offline check-ins, stored updates, reliable sync after reconnect, route recovery logic |
+| Offline operation | Field work doesn’t stop when signal drops | Offline check-ins, stored updates, reliable sync after reconnect, route recovery logic |

 | Route management | Bad planning wastes selling time | Priority-based routing, live adjustments, stop sequencing, territory-aware dispatch |